kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 During CRD validation, when an expression exceeds the cost limit, the error message will include both the limit and the cost of the expression to facilitate debugging.
 The cost calculation rules will be documented.

-#### Time limits

-We believe CEL cost will be sufficient to bound the resource utilization of the vast majority of CEL expressions.
-As a backstop we will use a timeout.
-We will set this timeout high enough that they are not disruptive to all but the most extremely resource starved api-servers.
-We don't believe this will cause problems in practice because there are other timeouts that will trigger under those conditions.

-Per-request execution time will be constrained via go cancellation and a context-passed timeout.
-If the per-request timeout is exceeded, the error message will instead include how long every expression took to execute up to and including the one where the timeout was exceeded.

-We will continue to refine and improve this cost data based on:

-- feedback from API Priority and Fairness
-- benchmarks of the cost system/the relationship between cost units and CPU utilization
-- optimizations on code that integrates CEL with Kubernetes (where we believe it is adding significant latency)
+#### Runtime Cost Budget

+We will instrument CEL to increment a "cost" counter during CEL expression evaluation.
+The costs for operations will be the same as used to compute Estimated Costs.
+The main difference is that the cost of list iteration and branch operations (ternary, short circuited ORs) will be measured during evaluation and won't need to be based on worst case estimates.
+If the cost exceeds a provided cost limit, CEL evaluation will be halted.

+We will integrate with the API Priority and Fairness system, providing with information it needs to be informed about CEL resource utilization and using the information it provides back to set runtime cost limits.

+### Request lifetime Bound

+We will wire in the request context into CEL so that CEL will halt expression evaluation if the context is canceled.

+### Bounds

 Based on our current data we believe the limits should be:

 - per-expression cost: 8,000,000
 - per-request cost: 800,000,000
+- per-expression budget: Selected by API Priority and Fairness
 - per-request timeout limit: tied to request lifetime via the request context

 The 8,000,000 figure is based around a worst case scenario of a list of 2,000,000 elements iterated through in O(n) fashion with a loop body with a cost of 4 (enough for a basic regex).
-Since basic CEL expressions have a cost of 1, this should be plenty in most cases, but `maxLength` can be set on any lists where more c omputation needs to be done.
+Since basic CEL expressions have a cost of 1, this should be plenty in most cases, but `maxLength` can be set on any lists where more computation needs to be done.
 This figure will also prevent things such as expressions from accidentally being O(n<sup>2</sup>) or worse; the cost for iterating in O(n<sup>2</sup>) fashion over a list of only 30,000 elements with a loop body of cost 1 is about 36,000,000.

 ### Test Plan